S4lemq/petsGo-BE-deprecated/README.md

 # petsGo-BE 🐶🐱
 It is a group Engineering Thesis in the implementation phase.
-I am responsible for creating the backend as well as implementing and maintaining the application on the server.
 Application is created for mobile and web systems.
 With the help of the application, we can find a job as an animal keeper or add an advertisement in search of a pet sitter.
 We also want to add a payment mechanism.